alxndremaciel/pygameyagui/docs/source/usage.md

 This package was developed and tested using Python 3.8.
 Users with other Python versions, please be aware of unforeseen consequences.
 ```

-Also, you can download the zip package of [Pygame-YaGUI.](https://github.com/alxndremaciel/pygameyagui/archive/refs/heads/main.zip)
+Also, you can download the zip package of [Pygame-YaGUI.](https://github.com/alxndremaciel/pygameyagui/archive/refs/heads/main.zip).
+Unzip and rename the folder `pygameyagui-main` to `pygameyagui` and put this folder in the same directory of your project.

 ## Importing

-Rename the folder `pygameyagui-main` to `pygameyagui` and put this folder in the same directory of your project.
 In your project you need to add the following:

 ```{eval-rst}
 .. code-block:: python